 So here you have mine!
 This is very vulnerable for me!
 I can’t believe I am going to share this!
 Looking at the list I have a long ways to go.
-But I would have a lot further if I never would have made the list.
+But I would have a lot further if I hadn’t made the list.
 At least I have goals to shoot for now!